silenuz/GDExtension_Alternate_CMake_Template/README.md

 * change the `entry_symbol` string inside [project/bin/example.gdextension](./project/bin/example.gdextension) file.
   * rename the `example_library_init` function in [src/register_types.cpp](./src/register_types.cpp) to the same name you chose for `entry_symbol`.

+The default branch of the godot-cpp bindings that is downloaded by cmake is the current msater branch.
+If you wish your extension to target a specific version of the godot-cpp bindings, then change the tag property of the godot-cpp fetch configuration in [CMakeLists.txt](./CMakeLists.txt) to the git tag of the specific version of the godot-cpp bindings you wish to target.

 Now, you can configure the project which will download the godot-cpp bindings: